MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

 ## Task 4: Deploy a template with the CLI

 1. Continue in the **Cloud Shell** select **Bash**. **Confirm** your choice.

+1. If you have multiple subscriptions, first ensure the correct subscription context is set by running `az account show` to confirm the active subscription.
+If it does not match the subscription containing **az104-rg3**, run `az account set --subscription <your-subscription-id>` before proceeding.
+This is especially important when Cloud Shell is running in ephemeral mode, as switching from PowerShell to Bash may reset the subscription context.

+    ```sh
+    az account show
+    az account set --subscription <your-subscription-id>
+    ```

 1. Verify your files are available in the Cloud Shell storage.
 If you completed the previous task your template files should be available.